hnphan/tiny-web-crawler/README.md

 * Given a URL, it can print a simple site map, showing the links between pages.

 ### Technical overview
-* The code is structured into a few building blocks
+* The code is structured into a few building blocks:
   * package webclient contains classes which help retrieve web content (such as html pages) over HTTP.
 The code supports retrying & exponential backout for robustness.
   * package scraper contains classes which help scrape links from html content